VAR: The Death of Our Passion

 Thoughts are redundant.
 You just exist in a state of unadulterated joy.

-Sounds surge like waves; as the crescendo of noise threatens to envelope you, it recedes to near silence.
+Sounds surge like waves; as the crescendo of noise threatens to envelop you, it recedes to near silence.
 A pulsing tsunami.

 Eyes can’t take it all in.
 Images flicker.
 Life becomes a flipbook.
 Players, mates, strangers.
 Incoherent and tumbling.